Dancis-S/PyTrader/README.md

 ## **Key Features**
 1. **Data Collection and Preprocessing**
     - Collected historical stock data (both hourly and daily) from reliable sources (e.g., Yahoo Finance).
     - Preprocessed the raw data to handle:
         - Missing values and inconsistencies.
         - Feature generation for technical indicators like SMA, RSI, and Bollinger Bands.
         - Normalization and scaling to prepare data for machine learning models.
+    - Enhanced preprocessing to support multi-class buy/sell/hold labels dynamically for machine learning compatibility.
     - Saved the processed data for backtesting and training machine learning models.

 2. **Backtesting Framework**: